lmorchard/blog.lmorchard.com/posts/2022-05-16-pressure/index.md

 "I don't think I could stop her," said Marek.

 "Pour a little of this on your hands and rub it around.
 Be careful not to touch anything but what I tell you after that."
 The man handed her a bottle with a rubber stopper.
-She did—it was both cold and burned at the same time.
+She did as he asked—it was both cold and burned at the same time.
 She could sense little things fizzing and dying on her skin.

 He pulled a hand drill from a bag by his knee.
 "Carefully, but firmly: hold his head still.
 He's out cold, but the pain might wake him."

-She crouched down and did as he said.
-He carefully positioned the drill near the boy's temple and began to crank.
+She crouched down and steadied the boy's head.
+He positioned the drill above the boy's temple and began to crank.
 A woman behind Korrine began to weep, but no one protested otherwise.

 Marek expected trouble, but somehow these people trusted this man.
 He didn't quite relax, but he did take a hand away from the small of his back.